eddie-energy/architecture/arc42/system-scope-and-context/system-scope-and-context.md

 <img src="./figures/deployment-diagram-dataspace.svg">
 </div>

-The table below shows a description of the nodes:
+The table below shows a description of the nodes.

 | Node | Description |
 |-|-|